 Attention Shelby County Residents: The DHS Offices located at 3230 Jackson Avenue and 3360 South Third Street in Shelby County have closed and moved to a new, temporary location.
 The Shelby County DHS Office is now located at 2003 Corporate Avenue, Memphis, Tennessee, 38132.
 The new location is accessible on the MATA bus line, 99 Nonconnah Corporate Center.
 We appreciate your flexibility and patience as we work toward expanding locations and improving your experiences in our offices.
 More information can be found by clicking here.

 Families First, the state’s Temporary Assistance for Needy Families (TANF) program, is a workforce development and employment program.
+The Families First program emphasizes work, training, and personal responsibility.
 It is temporary and has a primary focus on gaining self-sufficiency through employment.
-The Families First program helps participants reach this goal by providing transportation, child care assistance, education, job training, employment activities, and other support services.
-Temporary cash assistance is also provided to families with dependent children when at least one parent is incapacitated, unemployed, deceased, or absent from the home, and the family is unable to pay for essential living expenses.
+The Families First program helps participants reach this goal by providing temporary cash assistance, transportation, child care assistance, educational supports, job training, employment activities, and other support services.

 To be eligible for the program, participants must meet technical and financial eligibility standards and must agree to follow a Personal Responsibility Plan (PRP).
 As part of the PRP, the participants agree to keep immunizations and health checks up-to-date for their children, to keep their children in school, to cooperate with child support services and, if not exempt, to participate in work and/or training for at least 30 hours per week.